Yo La Tengo: Continued acclaim and soundtrack work, 2001–present

 In 2020, Yo La Tengo released We Have Amnesia Sometimes which was recorded over a 10-day period from late April to early May amid the COVID-19 pandemic.
 The album consists of five instrumental, ambient compositions which were recorded with one microphone in the room and the band spread out adhering to social distance protocols laid out by Governor Murphy of New Jersey.

 On February 10, 2023, the band released their seventeenth studio album This Stupid World.

 Musical style and influences

 AllMusic describes Yo La Tengo's style as diverse, incorporating "noisy" guitar work and "dreamy" melodies that are "infused with an understated sweetness that made even their noisiest freakouts feel accessible and their extended jams compelling in their exploration".
-They have cited the Kinks, the Velvet Underground and My Bloody Valentine as influences.
+They have cited the Kinks, the Velvet Underground, My Bloody Valentine and Bob Dylan as influences.

 Band members

 Yo La Tengo have always had the core members Ira Kaplan and Georgia Hubley.
-They have had 14 bass players.
+They have had 15 bass players.
 James McNew has been the bass player since 1992's May I Sing With Me.